 - about something besides a man.

-In newer reviews, I also include Family Content advisories about violence, language, and other mature content.
+In newer reviews about family-oriented media, I also include Family Content advisories about violence, language, and other mature content.
 These are neither quantified nor exhaustive; they're just my observations as a parent.